The Municipal Energy Office works across departments to promote energy efficiency in City buildings while saving money and resources.

 What is it?

-We manage the City’s participation in energy management programs, which help the City save money and resources.
-In these programs, the City is asked to reduce its energy consumption at key times throughout the year, when demand is at its highest.
+We manage the City’s participation in energy management programs, including demand response and load management, which help the City save money and resources.
+These programs ask the City to reduce its energy consumption at key times throughout the year, when demand is at its highest.
 To learn more about how it works, visit our blog.